erezn5/automation-lead-ha/README.md

 - Retry-aware infrastructure interactions.
 - Explicit separation between control plane (jobs, metadata) and data plane (raw payloads).

-This system description defines the behavioral contract that the automation framework must validate before interacting with the public APIs below.

-The service is available at `http://localhost:8080`.
-Your framework must interact with **five** endpoints.

 ```mermaid
 graph TD
     subgraph Automation_Framework [Automation Suite]